grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/300 Analyze results.md

 ## Add a custom metric

 As you have seen in the output, all k6 tests emit metrics.
-However, if the built-in metrics aren't enough, you can add custom metrics.
+However, if the built-in metrics aren't enough, you can [create custom metrics](/using-k6/metrics/create-custom-metrics).
 A common use case is to make metrics for an endpoint or group.

 To create a trend for each group: